The Eye Master Collection, $39 Ulta

 I just want to throw out there that tools matter.
 If you try to blend eyeshadow with a flat brush, it’s not going to work.

-I’m not gonna lie… my husband bought me the
+I’m not gonna lie… I got the

 If anything, check out the more affordable